AY2526S1-CS2103T-T14-3/tp/docs/DeveloperGuide.md

        Expected: The restaurant is not added.
 The output box will display an error message indicating an invalid address is provided.

     3. Test case: `add n/McDonald's hp/58928572 a/1 Jelebu Road, #02-01, Bukit Panjang Plaza, Singapore 677743 t/halal t/fast food` (invalid phone number) <br>
        Expected: The restaurant is not added.
-The output box will display an error message indicating an invalid phone number is provided.<br>
+The output box will display an error message indicating an invalid phone number is provided.<br><br>

 4. Missing a prefix or parameter
     * Prerequisites: None.